verhaxity/BuildSync/README.md

 Whether you're looking to seek feedback, find partners, or develop your next big project, BuildSync empowers students to turn their concepts into reality while building lasting connections in the process.
 Join us today to start sharing and shaping the future of innovation!

-# For now, BuildSync is being developed solely private with no external contributors or supporters.
+# For now, BuildSync is in alpha stage of development and is being developed solely private with no external contributors or supporters.

 ![bs-banner](https://github.com/user-attachments/assets/6f3576f9-adc4-498e-a6b5-0c3a4fe42cdf)